geoschem/geos-chem-shared-docs/supplemental-guides/pbl-mixing-guide.rst

 -----------

 Jintai Lin implemented a non-local PBL mixing scheme into GEOS-Chem.
-It is a non-local scheme formulated by *Holtslag and Boville* (1993).
-Unlike the full mixing assumption where emissions, dry depositions and concentrations of individual species are evenly distributed in the PBL (the depth of which being taken from meteorological datasets such as GEOS-FP), the non-local scheme considers different states of mixing within the PBL as determined by the static instability.
+It is a non-local scheme formulated by :cite:t:`Holtslag_and_Boville_1993`.
+Unlike the full mixing assumption where emissions,dry depositions and concentrations of individual species are evenly distributed in the PBL (the depth of which being taken from meteorological datasets such as GEOS-FP), the non-local scheme considers different states of mixing within the PBL as determined by the static instability.

 - In the case of a **stable PBL** (e.g., at night), the scheme reduces to the well-known local scheme based on K-theory, and the derived